AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 The subteam will test the functionality of the prototype system in two ways.
 First, the subteam will determine qualitatively, likely with the assistance of a camera, if bubbles form inside the reactor.
 If this is true, the premise of using a fluidized bed to encourage bubble formation and to remove excess dissolved air from water is valid.

 After modifying the system as necessary to achieve qualitative success, the subteam will move on to a quantitative analysis of the prototype.
 The subteam will use dissolved oxygen probes to determine the difference in concentration of dissolved oxygen between the influent and effluent water.
-The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content since the source of the dissolved oxygen is air from the atmosphere.
+The subteam expects that the water's dissolved oxygen content is proportional to the water's dissolved air content since the major source of the dissolved oxygen is air.
 Therefore, the system's effectiveness in removing dissolved oxygen should be proportional to the system's effectiveness in removing dissolved air.
 After analysis of concentration data, the subteam will modify the system to optimize the removal of dissolved gas.

-In future semesters, the subteam must also keep in mind the end goal of scaling up the prototype.
+In future semesters, the subteam must also consider the end goal of scaling up the prototype.
 The prototype's method to remove excess dissolved gas from influent water must feasibly apply on a practical scale.
 As part of this end goal, as pertaining to a fluidized bed reactor, the subteam must evaluate the validity of the calculated fluidization flow of the sand bed.
-In order to reliably scale up a fluidized bed reactor, the fluidization flow rate must be reliably calculable.
+In order to reliably scale up a fluidized bed reactor, the fluidization flow must be reliably calculable.

 The subteam looks forward to future semesters' experimentation and iteration to analyze and improve the system, and to eventually develop a practical reactor.